AJS-development/OpenAgar/README.md

 #### Can I make a Pull Request?
 Yes, but note that we are very very strict.
 So many pull requests wont be accepted

+#### Can I make a fork?
+Yes, you may.

+#### The account limit is reached!
+And I want to use this very badly
+There are exceptions, meaning there is still ways to use with the limit reached.
+In order to qualify, you must either:

+1. Contribute to the __code__, and have changes accepted or
+2. Create 3 plugins or
+3. Host a server for OpenAgar Stats (And who does this will get an extra key to register)

 ## Another Note
 This game is different and is not Agar.io or Ogar.
 It is similar, but very different.
 We are making a unique game.